code-423n4/Bot-Race-JSON-Schema/README.md

 footnote: **Optional** - string/null

-findings: **Mandatory** - is an array of issues found.
+findings: **Mandatory** - array of issues found

-severity   : **Manditory** - string
+severity   : **Mandatory** - string

-title      : **Manditory** - string
+title      : **Mandatory** - string

-description: **Manditory** - string
+description: **Mandatory** - string

-gasSavings : **Optional** - number/null - This is for the total gas saving for the individual issue.
-If you wish to have the individual gas saving for each instance pleas add that into the content section of the instances.
+gasSavings : **Optional** - number/null.
+Total gas savings for the individual issue.
+If you wish to include the individual gas saving for each instance, please add that into the `content` section of the instances.

-category   : **Optional** - string/null this is not currently used but as there is discussion on the use of issue categories there is potential for this field to become required.
+category   : **Optional** - string/null.
+Not currently in use, but may become required in future.

-instances  : **Manditory** - an array is instances, this can be thought of in two ways.
-One as blocks of instances or each instance in the array as it's own instance.
+instances  : **Mandatory** - an array of instances.
+Supports either blocks of instances, or each instance in the array as its own instance.

-content : **Manditory** - string, this is where the content, code snippets, @augit tags, and the file would need be.
-Depending on if you wish to stack all content for an individual file here as a block or treat it as an individual instance.
-If you are wishing to treat these as seperate instances instead of a block of instances and you wish to the file to be present for each instance please make sure that you had this in the content of each issue.
+content : **Mandatory** - string; this is where the content, code snippets, @audit tags, and the file would need to be.
+You may choose to stack all content for an individual file here as a block, or treat it as an individual instance.
+If you wish to treat these as seperate instances instead of a block of instances, and you want the file to be present for each instance, please ensure that you include this in the content of each issue.

 ### examples: